 The future of Texas is water!
 What better way to ensure the future for our children and grandchildren than to educate them on the importance of water?

-A teacher's guide with helpful suggestions and instructions on presenting the material, including overhead transparencies, is included.
+The program includes student workbooks, worksheets, home information guides and an introductory video.
+A teacher's guide with helpful suggestions and instructions on presenting the material is also included.

 For additional information on the Major Rivers program, please contact the Brazos River Authority Public Information Office at 254-761-3111 or email us.